 To remove single pages:

 - Navigate to the page you would like to remove (for example, click on the link in your My RAND box).

 - Click on the star icon at the right edge of the page.

 - On the Saved Items tab, find the page(s) you would like to remove.

-- Click the red "Remove from My RAND" icon to the right of each saved icon.
+- Click the star icon in the "Remove" column to the right of each saved item.